Last updated: June 2026

 Most small business acquisitions are financed through SBA 7(a) loans.
 If the buyer cannot get SBA financing, the pool of qualified buyers shrinks dramatically.
 All-cash buyers exist, but they extract a steep price discount in exchange for certainty of close.
 Seller financing without standby requirements usually means a smaller SBA loan, lower purchase price, or both.

 Sellers who understand deal mechanics see the math clearly.
-A full-standby seller note typically represents 5% to 10% of the purchase price.
-The seller receives 85% to 90% cash at closing from the SBA loan proceeds.
+A full-standby seller note that counts as equity represents 5% of the purchase price.
+In the clean 5% cash plus 5% standby structure the seller receives about 95% at close, deferring only the 5% standby portion.
 That is real money, in hand, at close.

 There is also a trust element.
 Sellers who carry a note have an ongoing relationship with the buyer.
 They have an incentive to see the business succeed, which makes them more likely to provide a reasonable transition period, answer questions post-close, and support the transfer.